Can you wash viscose? Does viscose shrink? These are common questions we get on viscose fabric care.

 How to Wash Viscose Material

 You can hand wash or machine wash viscose.
-Handwashing is the safest route; simply add two capfuls or a squirt of Delicate Wash to a washbasin or clean kitchen or bathroom sink filled with cool water, and agitate the water with your hands to evenly distribute the soap.
+Handwashing is the safest viscose washing method; simply add two capfuls or a squirt of Delicate Wash to a washbasin or clean kitchen or bathroom sink filled with cool water, and agitate the water with your hands to evenly distribute the soap.

 If you opt for machine washing, you should turn the viscose item inside out, and place it in a Mesh Washing Bag to avoid snags and tears.